skn3/forme/README.md

 The project is still in development but feel free to have a play!

 ## Breaking changes in version 2.2
+- introduced result.failed flag into form results object.
+This should now be checked when `form.view()` and expecting to produce errors in custom handlers.
 - `input.bool()`, `input.int()`, `input.float()` and `input.string()` now default to forcing the value to exist.
 If you want to allow null value as well, call `input.bool(true)`.
 - `input.is(type, options, error)` now supports all isFoo() methods provided by the validator module. `input.is()` function arguments changed from `input.is(type, error)`